tribalworldwidelondon/CoreDataModelGenerator/README.md

 # CoreDataModelGenerator

-A customisable utility for generating NSManagedObject subclasses for CoreData entities in Swift.
+A customisable utility for generating NSManagedObject subclasses for Core Data entities in Swift.

 ### Rationale